alfie-ns/alfie-ns.github.io/scripts.md

 ### VidBriefs/Desktop/vidbriefs-desktop/run-desktop.sh

 This script is used to run the VidBriefs-Desktop application.
-It checks if the user is in a virtual environment, displays a menu with various options, and launches the selected AI assistant or categorization script.
+It checks if the user is in a virtual environment, displays a menu with various options, and launches the selected AI assistant or categorisation script.
 The user can choose an option by entering a number from 1 to 6 or exit the script by pressing Ctrl+C.

 ```bash
 #!/bin/bash